This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

-If you are a newer trainer with a limited budget, or if you work primarily with younger clients, My PTHub is probably the best option for you.
+If you are a newer trainer with a limited budget or work primarily with younger clients, My PTHub is probably the best option for you.

-It’s affordable and offers the kind of modern, feature-rich design millennials (and younger) are used to.
+It’s affordable and offers the modern, feature-rich design millennials (and younger) use.

-It’s a good starting place if you believe that personal training software will improve your business but you’re wary about investing a lot of money.
+It’s a good starting place if you believe personal training software will improve your business but are wary about investing a lot of money.

-It may also be a great fit if you’re starting your own online or in-person training business and you need an affordable one-stop shop through which to collect payment, sell packages, schedule clients, and manage both exercise and nutrition plans.
+It may also be a great fit if you’re starting your own online or in-person training business and need an affordable one-stop shop to collect payment, sell packages, schedule clients, and manage exercise and nutrition plans.

-Most software that includes these features is significantly more expensive this site, especially for small start-ups.
+Most software that includes these features is significantly more expensive than this site, especially for small start-ups.

-My PTHub has its flaws, but it gives you a fair amount of bang per buck and maybe the best way to explore personal training software or launch your new personal training business without breaking the bank.
+My PTHub has flaws, but it gives you a fair amount of bang per buck and may be the best way to explore personal training software or launch your new business without breaking the bank.